 BoFEP & FUNDY RELATED PUBLICATIONS

 Periodically BoFEP produces publications pertaining to the Bay of Fundy ecosystem.
 Some are "popular" in style and designed for a general audience.
 Others are of a more technical nature and intended primarily for a scientific audience.
-Some of the publications listed below are produced independently by BoFEP members, but are of sufficient interest to the broader Bay of Fundy community that they are reproduced here with permission of the author.
+Some of the publications listed below are produced independently by BoFEP members or others, but are of sufficient interest to the broader Bay of Fundy community that they are reproduced here with permission of the author.

 Many of the publications are in Adobe Acrobat pdf file format.